 - Prepare.
 Expect that you will be accused of abuse at some point.
 Keep a daily journal.
 Document everything.

 - Know the welfare policies.
 Learn beforehand what constitutes abuse by a foster parent and what happens when abuse is investigated.

 - When you learn you may be charged with abuse, write down everything you can think of about the incident.

 - Take accusations seriously.
 Losing may cost you your foster care license and prevent you from working in any job that involves contact with children.

 - If you plan to contest the charges, contact an attorney, one experienced with welfare policies and abuse investigations.
 Explain the situation and follow his or her advice.

 - You may want your attorney with you at the initial interview, depending on the seriousness of the charges.
-Assume they will also interview your foster child.
+Assume the DCS will also interview your foster child.

 - Err on the side of brevity.
 Answer the questions but don’t volunteer information.
 Don’t feel you can charm the investigator with how concerned you are for the child in your care.